I have seen preventable money problems hurt career progression, diminish close relationships, restrict freedom and reduce wellbeing.

-- Experience: I’ve learned about human behavior over the last 5 years of leading people in my day job.
-My own investing mistakes have taught me lessons.
+- Experience: I’ve learned about human behaviour over the past five years of leading sections of 60+ people in my day job.
+Plus, my own investing mistakes have taught me lessons.

 - Books: Non-fiction books permit a deeper understanding of topics and provide new perspectives on topics that are laced throughout this blog.
 My favorite books are listed here.

-- Undergrad: Engineering: Influenced my approach to solving problems and gave me a knack for independent thought.
-I learned how a few core concepts can be applied to an infinite number of unique situations.
-This is powerful since personal finance is…. personal.
+- Undergrad: Engineering Physics: Influenced my problem-solving approach and independent thought.
+I learned how core concepts could be applied to numerous unique situations.
+This is great since personal finance is personal.